For many voters this will be the first time they have voted in a referendum – the last one proposed establishing Australia as a republic in 1999.

 The votes of people living in the Australian Capital Territory, Northern Territory and any of Australia’s external territories count towards the national majority only.

 On polling day, you can vote at any polling place in your state or territory from 8am to 6pm.
 Polling places are usually at local schools, churches and community halls, or public buildings.
-Check the AEC website closer to the date for polling places.
+Check the AEC website for polling places.

-If you’re eligible for early voting, you can vote at an early voting centre in the 2 weeks leading up to the polling day.
+If you’re eligible for early voting, you can vote at an early voting centre.
+Early voting is available in NSW from Tuesday 3 October.

 Postal voting is available if you can’t vote in-person on polling day or during the early voting period.
 If you are blind or have low vision, you can cast your vote using the telephone voting service.